 The thesis will be done at CEA in close collaboration with MIT (USA), GSI and TU Darmstadt (Germany) teams.
 A long stay in Darmstadt can be envisaged.
+The Thesis is financed by a grant from the French Research Agency.

-The proposed project will allow the candidate to develop a strong knowledge in nuclear physics and to master analysis and simulation tools.
-Close interaction with the technical divisions of CEA will also allow the candidate to develop competences in most technical aspects (cryogenics, vacuum techniques).
+The proposed project will allow the candidate to acquire a strong knowledge in nuclear physics and to master analysis and simulation tools.
+Close interaction with the technical divisions of CEA will also allow him/her to develop competences in most technical aspects (cryogenics, vacuum techniques).